vixrant/Vixrant.github.io/content/blog/hugo-series.md

 There you go!
 Happy posting!

 If you wish to see how I've implemented series on this website, you can checkout the [repository here](https://github.com/vixrant/personal-website).
-Theme credits - [Hugo UILite](https://themes.gohugo.io/hugo-uilite/).